SAP/generator-easy-ui5/README.md

 ## Description

-Easy-ui5 💙 is a [Yeoman](http://yeoman.io/) generator which enables you to create simple [SAPUI5](https://sapui5.hana.ondemand.com/)/[OpenUI5](https://openui5.hana.ondemand.com/)-based web-apps and other UI5-related projects within seconds.
+Easy UI5 (`easy-ui5`) 💙 is a [Yeoman](http://yeoman.io/) generator which enables you to create simple [SAPUI5](https://ui5.sap.com)/[OpenUI5](https://sdk.openui5.org)-based web-apps and other UI5-related projects within seconds.

 This generator has been created to simplify the creation of your UI5 prototypes.
 Now you can scaffold simple UI5 projects from the shell/terminal of your choice.
 The current best practices (such as [async](https://blogs.sap.com/2018/12/18/ui5ers-buzz-41-best-practices-for-async-loading-in-ui5/)) are already baked into our templates so you don't have to worry about the definition of the metadata files.

-The purpose of this generator is to guide you on your first steps with [SAPUI5](https://sapui5.hana.ondemand.com/) and [SAP BTP](https://www.sap.com/products/business-technology-platform.html) deployments.
+The purpose of the `project` subgenerator is to guide you on your first steps with [SAPUI5](https://sapui5.hana.ondemand.com/) and [SAP BTP](https://www.sap.com/products/business-technology-platform.html) deployments.
 Once you are familiar with those technologies, you might want to tweak the projects to adapt them for productive use-cases (such as continuous deployment pipelines and full i18n).

-> :warning: Starting with easy-ui5 v3, all templates will be outsource to repositories in the [UI5 Community](https://github.com/ui5-community/).
+> :warning: Starting with Easy UI5 v3, all templates will be outsource to repositories in the [UI5 Community](https://github.com/ui5-community/).
 This project is from now on a shell that will offer all generators hosted on that GitHub org.
-Easy-ui5 will download and install these repositories when needed.
+Easy UI5 will download and install these repositories when needed.
 >
-> By default, it will download the repository [generator-ui5-project](https://github.com/ui5-community/generator-ui5-project/) which contains the templates that were previously integrated in easy-ui5 < 3.
+> By default, it will download the repository [generator-ui5-project](https://github.com/ui5-community/generator-ui5-project/) which contains the templates that were previously integrated in Easy UI5 < 3.

 ## Requirements